Putting Plastic on a Safe & Secure Mellium Road Through Ecobricking

 It is important to note that long term sequestration isn’t assured when ecobricks are squishy and poorly made.
 Such ecobricks bend and dent easily.
 Not only are they not as structurally sound as a properly packed ecobrick, the indentation of PET accelerates its degradation.
 Over time, stress point on PET faster through usage compression and sun exposure and rupture

-Learn more about the important of quality ecobricks put to use proper in the GEA Andrew Report).
+Learn more about the importance of quality ecobricks being put to proper use:

 Authenticated Plastic Sequestration

 Due to the ciritical importance of well made ecobricks to ensure long-term sequetration, the GEA maintains and develops the GoBrik platform and the Brikcoin manual blockchain.
-Ecobricks that are logged on GoBrik are be peer reviewed to ensure that they meet minimum GEA standards.
+The Ecobricks that are logged on GoBrik are be peer reviewed to ensure that they meet minimum GEA standards.
+When an ecobrick is successfully authenticated, it is added to the Brikchain, made available for exchanges, and Brikcoins are generated representing its sequestered plastic.
 Only authenticated ecobricks are considered authenticated sequestered plastic.

 Contrast to Industrial Pathways